-The individual devices are interlinked using an IC-bus.
+The individual devices are interlinked using an l2C-bus.
 This connects lines 3 and 4 on the Network socket and a ground wire (1, 2 or 5) to the corresponding wire.
-Furthermore, for all interlinked E-625.CRs, the sensors must be synchronized over the lines 7 and 8 on the Network socket.
+Furthermore, for all interlinked E-625.CRs, the sensors must be synchronized over lines 7 and 8 on the Network socket (refer to the PZ166E user manual for the E-625.CR model).
 Using E-625.CN network cables from PI ensures that all stated connections exist, for details see the pin assignment of the cable (p.
 70).

-The capacity of the IC bus is 400 pF.
+The capacity of the I2C bus is 400 pF.
 The larger the number of devices to be interlinked, the shorter the lines between the devices have to be.
 The maximum length of the bus must not exceed 1 m.